josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 year the IAOC asked for volunteers from the community and added participants to several committees.

-To understand how the committees work, one needs to understand the requirements and dependencies on contractors and other support structures, which is complicated and not generally well understood.
-What are the contractors doing?
-What effort is required to serve as a volunteer?
-The committee composition of volunteers plus paid staff may cause confusion about participants' roles, and also cause control and accountability issues.
-Lack of encouragement for participation in committees might be a disincentive for IAOC participation.
+A Workshop participant noted that, in order to understand how the committees work, one needs to understand the requirements and dependencies on contractors and other support structures, which is complicated and not generally well understood.
+The commentor further asked, what are the contractors doing?
+What effort is required to
+serve as a volunteer?
+A participant felt that the committee composition of volunteers plus paid staff may cause confusion about participants' roles, and also cause control and accountability issues.
+Another person said that the lack of encouragement for participation in committees might be a disincentive for IAOC participation.
 However, one workshop partipant was surprised at the number of participants involved in IAOC committees.